Flu shot: Your best bet for avoiding influenza

 Getting a flu shot often protects you from coming down with the flu.
 And although the flu shot doesn't always provide total protection, it's worth getting.By Mayo Clinic Staff

-This year's annual flu shot will offer protection against the H1N1 flu virus, in addition to two other influenza viruses that are expected to be in circulation this flu season.
-A vaccine that protects against four strains of the virus will also be available, as will a high-dose flu vaccine for adults age 65 and older.
+This year's annual flu shot will offer protection against three or four of the influenza viruses expected to be in circulation this flu season.
+A high-dose flu vaccine also will be available for adults age 65 and older.

-Influenza is a respiratory infection that can cause serious complications, particularly to young children, older adults and people with certain medical conditions.
-Flu shots are the most effective way to prevent influenza and its complications.
+Influenza is a respiratory infection that can cause serious complications, particularly in young children, older adults and people with certain medical conditions.
+Getting an influenza vaccine — though not 100% effective — is the best way to prevent the misery of the flu and its complications.
 The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months of age or older be vaccinated annually against influenza.

 Here are the answers to common questions about flu shots: